Perth is one of the driest cities in the world.

 - As of 2018, desalination provides almost half of Perth’s water needs while the other half comes from ground water

-Australia is one of the driest countries in the world.
+Australia is the driest continent in the world apart from Antarctica.

 This resource is useful as it shows water supply of Australia’s major cities by water supply source: